Is your first restaurant doing well, with strong results, and are you now considering expanding your business by opening a second restaurant?

 Take inspiration from successful concepts.
 Burgouzz, for example, has grown rapidly thanks to a replicable model, standardized processes and effective communication.
 Benchmarking will help you refine your own strategy.

-Finally, draw up a clear financial structure for your project: cost of premises, working capital requirements, realistic projections - these are all essential elements for getting off to a good start, without putting your cash flow under pressure from the very first months.
+Finally, develop a clear financial structure for your project: the cost of the premises, working capital needs, and realistic projections—all of these are essential for getting off to a smooth start without putting pressure on your cash flow in the first few months.

-💡Do you know that a business is truly profitable when the gross margin reaches between 70% and 75% on dishes, and around 85% on beverages?
+💡Did you know that a business is truly profitable when the gross margin is between 70% and 75% on food items and about 85% on beverages?

 2. Study the new market in detail

-Every location is unique: consumer habits, competitive density, local purchasing power, etc. By studying the market in detail, you'll be able to adapt your offer, your prices, and even your operating model (opening hours, on-site service, delivery).
+Every location is unique: consumer habits, level of competition, local purchasing power, and so on.
+By carefully analyzing the market, you’ll be able to tailor your offerings, your pricing, and even your business model (hours of operation, in-store service, delivery).

 You could also consider launching a test run (short-lived event, shared kitchen) to validate your concept in a new neighborhood before making a full commitment.

-Take the time to evaluate each location and all the costs it entails (lease, extraction, parking, surface area): a good location that's poorly negotiated can ruin your profitability.
+Also take the time to evaluate each location and all the costs associated with it (lease, ventilation, parking, floor space): a good location that’s poorly negotiated can hurt your profitability.

 👉 To find out more: 10 best practices for running a successful restaurant